-Charlotte Street, South Bronx, NY in August 1980
+Charlotte Street, South Bronx, NY August 1980

 All photos by John Fekner except Presidential Candidate Ronald Reagan on Charlotte Street: AP/Photo Wide World Photos (c) 1980